 You have already heard a lot about plant-based diet and you probably considered implementing it for a certain period of time in a bid to lose weight.
 But, plant-based diet has a wide range of other benefits, including skin health.
-When reading health magazines or browsing through said websites, you can notice they promote healthy diet as one of the most important aspects of healthy skin.
-Plant-based diet is one of the healthiest diets out there and this article will discuss its benefits for skin health.
+When reading health magazines or browsing through said websites, you can notice they promote for healthy diet plans as one of the most important aspects of healthy skin.
+Plant-based diet is one of the healthiest diets out there and this article will discuss its healthy diet benefits for skin health.

 What Does Science Say?